RadonX/aapl-cuts/README.md

 - **Runtime Type System**
   Apple Shortcuts has a runtime type system.
 In Cherri, explicit [type coercion](https://cherrilang.org/language/types.html#type-coercion) is necessary.
 For instance, `"{chosen_action_var['Name']}"` converts the value to text.

+- **iOS Version Compatibility**
+  Starting with iOS 18, there are changes in shortcut syntax.
+For compatibility, include `#define version 17` in your Cherri source code.
+This ensures that the compiled shortcuts function correctly on iOS versions below 18.